History of Present Illness:

 An ECG is done

-What is the most likely rhythm in this patient?
+What is the most likely cause of the chest pain in this patient?

 SCROLL DOWN FOR ANSWERS & 1-MINUTE CONSULT